aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 We can see that the line on the left seems to fit the data better than the line on the right, so it makes sense that the cost of that line is lower.
-And from this graph it looks like m = 75 gives us the lowest cost overall.
+And from this graph, it looks like m = 75 gives us the lowest cost overall.